 I understand museum display as a translation of codes from one system of symbolic signs into another.
-This has been performed since the XIX century with a one-directional top-bottom approach constructing taxonomies that were usually described in a written form, and the hierarchies within the displayed heritage were built through space construction mostly.
+This has been performed since the XIX century with a one-directional top down approach constructing taxonomies, usually described in written form, while hierarchies within the displayed heritage were built through space construction mostly.

-The emotional and the tangible dimension of heritage (historic, natural and artistic) and its effects have been just started to be explored.
+The emotional and the tangible dimensions of heritage (historic, natural and artistic) and its effects have just started to be explored.

-Although I acknowledge that museums narratives cannot be neutral due to museums own essence, I wonder if what is understood under participatory museum is a way of solving this dilemma.
-The outsourcing of content creation to external agents is what leaves me perplex the most, as I see it as a form of delegating responsibility on the exposed objects and therefore their translation possibilities.
-I believe this form of participation to be a two-edged sword: while attempting to be inclusive by targeting usually under-represented social segments and engaging them in a new and deeper way, this practice 1) is not as straightforward as it could seem, since it replicates hyerarchic patterns in most cases 2) leaves an empty space on ownerships of the contents, as the institutions pretends to be a blank space in which other agents operate.
+Although I acknowledge that museums narratives cannot be neutral due to the museums’ own essence, I wonder if what is understood as participatory museum is a way of solving this dilemma.
+The outsourcing of content creation to external actors is what leaves me perplex the most, as I see it as a form of delegating responsibility on the exposed objects and therefore their translation possibilities.
+I believe this form of participation to be a two-edged sword: while attempting to be inclusive by targeting usually under-represented social segments and engaging them in a new and deeper way, this practice 1) is not as straightforward as it could seem, since it replicates hyerarchic patterns in most cases, as it is the museum that requests participation and has the final word 2) leaves an empty space on ownerships of the contents, as the institutions pretend in front of their visitos to be a blank space in which other agents operate.

-If museums narratives fail in being inclusive regardless of the means they employ and they will never become a neutral scenario of representation, what is the purpose of museums?
+If museums narratives fail at being inclusive regardless of the means they employ and museum as institutios will therefore never become a neutral scenario of representation, what is the purpose of museums altogether nowadays?

-After the burnt of the Brazilian National Museum a few weeks ago, the Guardian wrote what proves to be the factor on which museums socially rely on in my opinion:
+After the burnt of the Brazilian National Museum a few weeks ago, the Guardian wrote what proves to be the factor on which museums socially rely:

 Some held out hope that the collection might have been digitised, but this possibility gave little solace to those whose identities were shaped and bolstered by the tangible presence of sacred or historically significant items.

-Tactile emotions – the wonder museums generate in us, is only achieved through this.
+Tactile emotions – the wonder museums generates in us is only achieved through this.

 Last June I joined a guided tour of El Born CCM, Barcelona*.
 The tour ended with the guide showing us a display of bombs fallen on the city during the War of Spanish succession – the historical moment the museum focusses on.
-The guide told us that three bombs per person fell on the city in 1714.
-The bombs he was talking about were there there in front of us and people with me were not 100% serene about it.
+The guide told us that three bombs per habitant fell on the city in 1714.
+The bombs he was talking about were there in front of us and he visitors that were with me were not 100% serene about it.

-Not the same as walking through the Nazi concentration camp of Sachsenhausen, where instead I saw people calmly eating a sandwich next to the Genickschussanlage, where Nazi shot people in the neck fyi.
+Not the same as walking through the Nazi concentration camp of Sachsenhausen, where instead I saw people calmly eating a sandwich next to the Genickschussanlage, which is the spot where Nazi shot people in the neck fyi.

-In both cases I was annoyed (in the latter, upset): in Barcelona because the rethoric of David against Goliath was a bit too much, in Oranienburg because I couldn’t (and still can’t) grasp how people stomachs could open in that place.
+In both cases I was very annoyed (in the latter, upset): in Barcelona because the rethoric of David against Goliath the guide was using was a bit too much, in Oranienburg because I couldn’t (and still can’t) grasp how people stomachs could open in that place.

-Altogether, the thing is, visitors should be overwhelming entities for museums.
+Altogether, the crucial aspect should be that awareness that visitors should be overwhelming entities for museums.